ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

       arrange(desc(percent)) %>%
       .$Industry -> ind_order

-(we'll use `ind_order` in a bit)
+(We'll use `ind_order` in a bit.)

-We also want the responses ordered properly (primarily for the legend), so we tackle that next:
+We also want the responses ordered properly for the correct "Likert order" for interpreation, so we tackle that next and also give ggplot a way to make nicer legend labels from the column/response names:

     :::r
     lik %>%